microsoftgraph/microsoft-graph-toolkit/samples/teams-sso-node/readme.md

 # Node.js Teams Single Sign On (SSO) Sample
-This sample is using the Microsoft Graph Toolkit's [Teams Provider](https://docs.microsoft.com/graph/toolkit/providers/teams) and it will:
+This sample is using the Microsoft Graph Toolkit's [Teams SSO Provider](https://docs.microsoft.com/graph/toolkit/providers/teamssso) and it will:
 1. Get an access token for the logged-in user via the Microsoft Teams SSO experience, with the help of the Teams SDK.
 2. Call the Node.js backend to exchange the current token for one with the requested scopes - using `on-behalf-of flow`
 3. Pass the access token to the MGT components to make Microsoft Graph API calls.